 - Leave an entry light on in your apartment or house.
 It will help you feel more comfortable coming home if it is dark and notice is anything is wrong.

 - Have your keys out and ready for use when approaching your building or car.

-- Never give out your personal information, credit card number or Social Security on a telephone call you did not initiate.
+- Never give out your personal information, credit card number, or Social Security number by email or on a telephone call you did not initiate.

 - If you are notified in any way (including by mail) that you have won something or that you have been selected for something special, unless you have actually applied for it, it is likely a scam set up to steal from you.
 If the message originates form an institution you do business with, contact that institution directly and verify with them the veracity of the information you have received.

 - Learn that it is acceptable to say “no” directly.
 Anything else may be taken as “yes” or “maybe.”
-If you would like to know more, the UMN Counseling and Consulting Services (UCCS) office offers an Assertive Communication Workshop.
-You can contact UCCS at 612-624-3323 for more information.
+If you would like to know more, the UMN Student Counseling Services (SCS) office offers an Assertive Communication Workshop.
+You can contact SCS at 612-624-3323 for more information.